angelim/snowly/README.md

 ### Output

-When Snowly finds something wrong, it renders the parsed request along with its errors.
+When Snowly finds something wrong, it renders a parsed array of requests along with its errors.

 If everything is ok, Snowly delivers the default Snowplow pixel, unless you're using the debug mode.
 In debug mode it always renders the parsed contents of your requests.